scala/scala3/docs/_docs/reference/experimental/modularity.md

 ```scala
   F(x1: C): F { val x: x1.type }
 ```
 _Aside:_ More precisely, both parameter and refinement would apply to the same name `x` but the refinement still refers to the parameter.
-We unfortunately can't express that in source, however, so we chose the new name `x1` for the parameter.
+We unfortunately can't express that in source, however, so we chose the new name `x1` for the parameter in the explanation.

 With the new constructor type, the expression `F(y).result` would now have the type `Int`, as hoped for.
 The reasoning to get there is as follows: